Never Forget Never Again Holocaust Quote

 The book contains a concise overview of how Hitler came to power and how the Germans, and then the surrounding nations allowed his actions.

-Very readable history of the Holocaust.
+Subsequent sections so include d Very readable history of the Holocaust.
 Information technology even starts 2 millenia back, with the beginnings of anti-Semitism, and shows much more of that than we are aware of today, with our political definiteness.
 I didn't know that marking garments to indicate a person was a Jew did not originate with Hitler, but many centuries earlier.

 The volume contains a concise overview of how Hitler came to ability and how the Germans, and then the surrounding nations allowed his actions.